IcySnex/GlobalKeyboardHook/README.md

+### Info: This repository is archived.
+This code was written by me when I just started learning C#, thus it is not very readable nor efficient.
+I would suggest not using this any longer.

+If you interested in a global Keyboard Hook for Windows, take a look at this service class: [ITunesShortcuts/KeyboardListener.cs](https://github.com/IcySnex/ITunesShortcuts/blob/main/ITunesShortcuts/Services/KeyboardListener.cs).
+It uses the same principle (Win32 Hooking) but it fixed a lot of issues like having to refernce WinForms.
+Additionally it added new features.

+---

 # GlobalKeyboardHook
 An easy to use libary to listen to all global keyboard inputs on windows for C#.
 It supports specifc key listening or general listening of all Keyboard keys.